NicolasFeron/redmine_project_custom_tabs/README.md

 ------------

 There are three ways of using this plugin:
-* Choose a query in the list wich will open in the new tab the selected query on a customisable page (work in progress)
+* Choose a query in the list wich will open in the new tab the selected query :
+** on a customisable page
+** on the default view (the same rendering than the query issue view)
-* Set an internal URL like a query URL, an activity URL or a time consommed URL
+* Set an internal URL like a query URL, an activity URL or a time consommed URL (the same view of the selected page url)
 * Set an external URL like an external wiki, a website or a GitHub URL